gelform/kanban-shortcode/readme.txt

 1. Activate the plugin through the 'Plugins' screen in WordPress
 1. Add the shortcode `[kanban]` to any page where you would like the Kanban board to appear.
 An iframe is added to the page, displaying your board.

+There are a few options for configuring the iFrame.

+`[kanban css="..."]`

+Use this option to add your own css.
+If you do not include it, the default css will be used.

+All boards have a class of `.kanban-iframe`.

+The default css is:
+`
+.kanban-iframe {
+    border: 1px solid black;
+    height: 400px;
+    width: 100%;
+}
+`

+`[kanban height="400px"]`

+Use this option to set the height of the iFrame.
+The default is `400px`.
+This will only be used if the "css" option is not used.

+`[kanban width="100%"]`

+Use this option to set the width of the iFrame.
+The default is `100%`.
+This will only be used if the "css" option is not used.

+`[kanban id="1"]`

+Use this option to specify which board to default to.
+This requires the Multiple Board paid add-on.

+== Frequently Asked Questions ==

+None yet.
+Email your questions here: https://kanbanwp.com/contact-us/

+== Changelog ==

+For the changelog, please visit [https://kanbanwp.com/addons/shortcodes/](https://kanbanwp.com/addons/shortcodes/)